usnistgov/5gdeploy/ndndpdk/README.md

 Then, specify a general `--up` flag after this flag to select a different UPF implementation for other UPFs.
 For example: `--up=upf6=ndndpdk --up=free5gc`.

-The NDN UPF requires two containers: NDN-DPDK service (`ndndpdk-svc`), NDN-UPF service (`ndndpdk-upf`).
+The NDN UPF requires two containers:

-5gdeploy only defines a container for the NDN-UPF service.
+* NDN-UPF service (`ndndpdk-upf`): always created by 5gdeploy
+* NDN-DPDK service (`ndndpdk-svc`): optionally created by 5gdeploy

+### NDN-UPF with Manual NDN-DPDK Activation

-The entrypoint script of this container performs these steps:
+The entrypoint script of the NDN-UPF service performs these steps:

 1. Wait for N4, N3, N6 netifs to become ready.
 2. Wait for NDN-DPDK forwarder to become ready and have an EthDev on the N3 netif.